ch1ru/blast-python/README.md

 # Blast-python

 A python package utilizing the command-line blastn utility.
+Blast queries run through an API can often be time-consuming due to limited service by the provider, and subject to network errors.
+This package aims to be a simple command-line wrapper for executing blast queries in python.

 ## Example
 ```python